salesforcecli/plugin-functions/messages/run.function.start.local.md

 # flags.language.summary

-The language that the function runs in.
+The language in which the function is written.